magx2/magx2.github.io/_posts/2017-01-05-How to-integrate-Spring-Boot-Autowired-with-Spocks-tests.md

 ---
 layout: post
-title: How to integrate Spring (Boot) @Autowired with Spocks tests
+title: How to integrate Spring Boot Autowired with Spocks tests
 ---
 # How to integrate Spring (Boot) ```@Autowired``` with Spocks tests